Logo

 Brain training programs for ADHD and ADD are becoming more popular due to their availability on computers, cellphones, and other devices.
 The programs claim to enhance processes such as concentration and memory, which are often disrupted in people with ADHD.
 While the exercises may resemble video games, they are intended to engage certain brain processes.

 With technological improvement, neurofeedback, a brain training technology, is developing as a possible alternative ADHD therapy for adults.
-The therapist will have you execute certain cognitive activities while wearing an electrode-lined headgear.
+The therapist will have you execute certain cognitive activities while wearing electrode-lined headgear.
 A typical session lasts around 30 minutes.
 The therapy seeks to assist patients in producing brain impulses and connections linked with concentration.

 Research suggests that neurofeedback may effectively manage ADHD symptoms, but more study is required.
 While existing data suggests that brain training may enhance working memory, attention, and hyperactivity, further study is required to establish the efficacy of neurofeedback therapy in ADHD.